Take a look at some of the most common questions people ask while shopping for a business or presentation projector.

 Projectors for conference rooms, classrooms, and similar venues

 The brightest projectors range from 2500-7000 lumens and are typically less portable.
-The average weights of these projectors range from between 13-30 lbs, making them ideal for more stationary conference room and classroom settings, in addition to larger audiences.
+The average weights of these projectors range from between 13-30 lbs, making them ideal for more stationary conference room, web design presentations and classroom settings, in addition to larger audiences.
 Standard brightness suggestions are as follows:

 - 2500 lumens for presentations for audiences of under 100 with ambient light